 MANCHESTER SPECIFIC INFORMATION

 Self-neglect differs from the other forms of abuse because it does not involve a perpetrator.
-This has previously caused it to be viewed differently from other types of abuse, neglect or exploitation and was often not included by Safeguarding Adult Boards (SABs) as a type of abuse.
+This has previously caused it to be viewed differently from other types of abuse, neglect or exploitation and was often not included by Safeguarding Adult Boards (SABs) / Safeguarding Partnerships as a type of abuse.
 It is a form of abuse of which there is considerable debate.
-Chapter 14 of the Care and Support Statutory Guidance (Department of Health, 2016), issued under the Care Act 2014, includes self-neglect as a category under different types of abuse and neglect, but notes it may not always result in a safeguarding enquiry:
+Chapter 14 of the Care and Support Statutory Guidance (Department of Health and Social Care), issued under the Care Act 2014, includes self-neglect as a category under different types of abuse and neglect, but notes it may not always result in a safeguarding enquiry:

 ‘Self-neglect: This covers a wide range of behaviour neglecting to care for one’s personal hygiene, health or surroundings and includes behaviour such as hoarding.
 It should be noted that self-neglect may not prompt a section 42 enquiry’ (14.17).

 2. Personal choice or an inability to protect oneself?